 If there’s one thing better than finding a beautiful location to enjoy, it has to be bringing a picnic into the bargain.
 Indeed, what better excuse to loiter in one of North Devon’s idyllic corners than some food in the fresh air?
-There are countless places to do this in the area, from famous locations to delightfully quiet lesser known gems.
+There are countless places to do this in the area, from famous locations to delightfully quiet lesser-known gems.
 But if we could only pick a handful, these would all be high on the list:

-Lunch on the Tarka Trail
+A Picnic on the Tarka Trail

 Fine estuary views on the Tarka Trail (Image: Tarka Cycle Hire)

 Cycling is a wonderful way to work up an appetite and with Tarka Trail Cycle Hire providing the wheels you don’t need to worry about bringing a bicycle on holiday with you.
-Don’t stop too early in the journey though, because the further you ride the more lovely spots you find.
+Don’t make your picnic stop too early in the journey though, because the further you ride the more lovely spots you find.
 The broad, rocky reaches of the River Torridge can be an especially spectacular place to stop for a bite and take in great views.
 You never know, in one of the quieter corners you might even spot Tarka or one of his friends in the process.

 Croyde & Baggy Point

 The clean sands and rippling dunes of Croyde Bay make it a lovely spot for a gentle walk on any day of the year.
 The views are excellent on all but the worst days and you can watch the surfers ride the waves as you enjoy a picnic.
 Perhaps the only time to avoid would be at the peak of the summer holidays when things can get very busy and it may be hard to find an appropriate picnic site.
 At such times, you can still find peace and quiet by taking a walk, however, with Baggy Point another beautiful spot with equally lovely views of a craggier nature.

 Exmoor National Park